Harpo3/archsimian/README.md

 Tracks with no rating are excluded from playlist computation in ArchSimian, so for any new tracks not yet rated, you need to rate them as “1 star” in MM4.
 Tracks you want to exclude from computation need to have their ratings removed (zero stars).
 ArchSimian will know the 1 star tracks are actually new/not-yet-rated tracks.
 Be careful because if you have existing tracks with 1 star (not because they are new, but because they were rated low) you will need to first change them (to zero if you want to exclude from playlist, or two stars to include).

 ArchSimian uses the "star ratings" you have in MM4 and translates them into rating codes for its use.
-(See Note 1)

-(<i>If you wish, you can assign ArchSimian rating codes directly in MM4 using the “<b>Grouping</b>” tag field for all tracks in your library, according to the star ratings you have, but it is not required.
-ArchSimian uses the star ratings and assigns the codes to its database.
-It does not modify your tags.
-You can change the tags yourself, though.
-You may wish to do it this way if you do not want to change your star ratings in MM4.
-This lets you force Archsimian to read its codes directly while ignoring the star ratings you are using.

-First, sort all tracks by their star rating.
-Select all the tracks of a particular rating, then right-click to select properties.
-Under the “Details” tab of the tag window, enter “3” to code your selected five-star tracks, “4” for four-star tracks, etc., using the table above.
-Remember to code unrated tracks to Grouping “0” and one star (new tracks) to Grouping “1”.</i>)
+(See Notes 1 and 4)

 <b> ArchSimian Configuration</b>